top of page

 GROWTH

-GROWTH is the module for running Crack Growth analyses in 2D structures and 3D solid sections.
+GROWTH is the module for running Crack Growth analyses in 2D and 3D FEMs.

 By means of this module, the following can be done in case of 2D structures.